 Why do I have to stay until the very end of the meet when my swimmer is already done?

-Even if your swimmer is not scheduled for a relay there is always a chance at the end of the meet that they could be called upon to fill a spot on a relay.
-Relays are big points and Coach Andy works hard to put together relays in all of the events.
+Even if your swimmer is not scheduled for a relay there is always a chance at the end of the Meet that they could be called upon to fill a spot on a relay.
+Relays are big points and Coach Emilie works hard to put together relays in all of the events.
 We have even had a 5 year old swim with the 15-18’s to complete the relay team!

 I signed my swimmer up for specific events.
 Why did s/he get moved to a different event?

 Whenever possible, Coach Emilie tries to let swimmers pick the events that they most want to do.
 However, there can only be so many swimmers per event so, for example, if everyone signs up for the 25M Freestyle and no one signs up for the 25M Butterfly she will have to move swimmers to the other events.
 Plus, she encourages everyone to stretch and grow as swimmers by trying new events.

 Why are Relays so important?